 - Achieve 40% in three subjects, one of which is an official language at Home Language level and 30% in three subjects.

 - Provide full evidence in the SBA component in the subjects offered

 Umalusi is responsible for the quality assurance of assessment in the Grade 12-year and issues the National Senior Certificate to successful candidates.

 The supplementary examination in February/March has been phased out and is not available anymore.
 Candidates can however register for the June NSC examination to improve their results.
-For further details on who qualifies to register for the June examination, please click here.
+For further details please click here.